www.BillSmithBooks.com BillSmithBooks.com

 These works gave me hours of entertainment and led to a professional writing career.
 These things still inspire me.
 Every day I wake up and I am excited about what I'm going to work on.

 Today, my favorites don't stray far from my original interests.
-I still love science fiction and fantasy in its many forms, whether it's Star Wars, Lord of the Rings and Harry Potter or Babylon 5, Firefly, Buffy the Vampire Slayer, Smallville and Farscape.
-I love spending afternoons at Borders catching up on the latest comics or browsing for cool sci-fi, fantasy and horror novels.
-After thirty years, I still love this stuff.
+I still love science fiction and fantasy in its many forms, whether it's Star Wars, Lord of the Rings and Harry Potter or Babylon 5 (the best television show ever), Firefly, Buffy the Vampire Slayer, Smallville and Farscape.
+I love spending afternoons at Barnes and Noble (and before that, my local Borders) catching up on the latest comics or browsing for cool sci-fi, fantasy and horror novels.
+After nearly forty years, I still love this stuff.

 Outlaw Galaxy carries on a century-old tradition of fantastic space adventure.
 My goal is to write fast-paced adventure stories that span an entire galaxy and evoke the "Sense of Wonder" that, to me, is the essence of science fiction.